robertorcosta/azure-docs.pt-br/articles/azure-maps/data-driven-style-expressions-web-sdk.md

 >             //Get the entityType value.
 >             ['get', 'entityType'],
 >
->             //If there is no title, try getting the subtitle.
+>             //If the entity type is 'restaurant', return a different pixel offset.
 >             'restaurant', ['literal', [0, -10]],
 >
 >             //Default to value.